 We’re discovering new ways to work, and that commuting for miles every day to show our physical forms as we clock in and out isn’t as essential as we’ve been led to believe.

-The tech world has stepped up and showed us what it’s capable of when global disaster strikes.
+The tech world has stepped up and shown us what it’s capable of when global disaster strikes.
 Video meetings, online collaboration and internet services are allowing many of us to remain productive in a way that would be unthinkable until only a few years ago.

-This could be the game changing event the working from home revolution needed to go mainstream, if we embrace it.
+This could be the game-changing event the working from home revolution needed to go mainstream if we embrace it.